ubc-library-rc/dri-needs-assessment/arc.md

 _Top 3 areas in which **researchers sought support from ARC** (Figure X for full details)_

-1. High-Performance Computing: 38% of researches who sought support went to ARC
+1. High-Performance Computing: 38% of researchers who sought support went to ARC
-2. Active Data Storage: 21% of researches who sought support went to ARC
+2. Active Data Storage: 21% of researchers who sought support went to ARC
 3. Data Retention/Deposit/Preservation: 23% of researchers who sought support went to ARC

 _Top 3 areas in which **researchers sought training from ARC** (Figure X for full details)_